ericsonga/TeacherCSP/_sources/CSPRepeatImages/ch11_summary.rst

 .. note::

    This is the end of chapter 11.
 Readers who are part of the teacher study should go to https://www.surveymonkey.com/r/ch9t11-feedback and provide feedback and then continue to the next section which is an exam on chapters 9, 10, and 11.
 If you are not part of the study you can skip the exam or take it if you wish.
-Remember that you can go to the table of contents by clicking on "CS Principles" in the upper left corner of this window.
+Remember that you can go to the table of contents by clicking on "Teacher-CSP" in the upper left corner of this window.